romaninsh/dorm/docs/src/7-fetching-data.md

 the condition.

-You could use count().preview() still to confirm, that DORM won't attept to fetch all records and iterate over them, but instead will use a SUM() function to count rows:
+You could use count().preview() still to confirm, that Vantage won't attept to fetch all records and iterate over them, but instead will use a SUM() function to count rows:

 ```sql